Blosc/bcolz/ANNOUNCE.rst

 that can live either on-disk or in-memory, and with some high-performance iterators (like `iter()`, `where()`) for querying them.

-Together, bcolz and the Blosc compressor, are finally fullfilling the promise of accelerating memory I/O, at least for some real scenarios:
+Together, bcolz and the Blosc compressor, are finally fulfilling the promise of accelerating memory I/O, at least for some real scenarios:

 http://nbviewer.ipython.org/github/Blosc/movielens-bench/blob/master/querying-ep14.ipynb#Plots